magnoborgo/SilhouetteToNukeExporter/README.md

 # SilhouetteToNukeExporter
-This script exports selected shapes as Nuke Roto Shapes to a folder
+This script exports selected shapes as Nuke project file into a specified folder

 ##  Usage: